As brows sweat and roads melt, the temptation to leave the jacket at home and enjoy the cooling effect of motion is overwhelming.

-That being said, there are other differences that need to be considered.
-Often it simply comes down to each riders individual style.
+That being said, other differences need to be considered.
+Often it simply comes down to each rider’s individual style.

 We take a look at the pros and cons of each below.

-Leather generally offers a tighter fit and is a softer material so will be more comfortable on long journeys.
+Leather generally offers a tighter fit and is a softer material, so it will be more comfortable on long journeys.

-Textile can be more bulky, however it is usually lighter and will offer more ventilation.
+Textile can be bulkier; however, it is usually lighter and will offer more ventilation.